YufenLin/opportunity_youth/README.md

-# A Revised Update on the Number of Opportunity Youth in South King County
+# A Revised Update on the Number of Opportunity Youth in South King County in 2017

 This project offers an updated estimate of the number of Opportunity Youth in South King County using the 2017 5-year American Community Survey [(ACS)](https://www.census.gov/programs-surveys/acs/about.html) Public Use Microdata Survey [(PUMS)](https://www.census.gov/programs-surveys/acs/technical-documentation/pums.html).